papadanku/papadanku.github.io/doc/source/blog/gpu/opticalflow.rst

 The Pyramid Approach
 --------------------

-The basic Lucas-Kanade method, while effective for small displacements, becomes less accurate for large motions.
+The Lucas-Kanade method, while effective for small displacements, becomes less accurate for large motions.
 This is because large movements violate the "small movement" assumption inherent in the first-order Taylor expansion and the brightness constancy assumption.
 To handle larger motions while maintaining efficiency and adherence to assumptions, a hierarchical, or "pyramid," approach is used:

 This approach ensures:

-* It does not fundamentally break the **brightness constancy** assumption, as motion is estimated incrementally at different scales.
+* It does not break the **brightness constancy** assumption, as motion is incrementally estimated  at different scales.
 * It handles cases where the actual movement between two images is significant.
 * It facilitates fast computation by starting with coarse motion estimates at lower resolutions.
-* It effectively covers motion in areas larger than a 3x3 window by propagating estimates across pyramid levels.
+* It covers motion in areas larger than a 3x3 window by propagating estimates across pyramid levels.

 The pyramid Lucas-Kanade algorithm consists of the following general steps:

 #.
-Construct an image pyramid for the current frame and previous frame.
+Create an image pyramid for the current frame and previous frame.
 #.
-Initialize the motion vector \(flow\) at the coarsest pyramid level \(smallest image\) to ``0.0`` or a previous estimate.
+Initialize the motion vector at the smallest pyramid level to ``0.0`` or a previous estimate.
 #.
-Compute optical flow iteratively from the smallest \(coarsest\) pyramid level to the largest \(finest\) level.
-At each level, the flow from the coarser level is used to "warp" the image, reducing the remaining displacement, and then a refinement is calculated.
+Compute optical flow iteratively from the smallest pyramid level to the largest level.
+At each level, the flow from the smaller level is used to "warp" the image, reducing the remaining displacement, and then a refinement is calculated.
 #.
 Cache the current frame \(or its pyramid\) for use as the "previous frame" in the next optical flow calculation.
 #.
 Optionally, filter the computed optical flow vectors to remove noise or outliers.